-Parents who decide to withdraw their student from FLCCA are required to communicate their intentions to their assigned homeroom teacher prior to the withdrawal from FLCCA.
+Parents who withdraw their student from FLCCA must communicate their intentions to their assigned homeroom teacher before the withdrawal from FLCCA.
 When a family withdraws from FLCCA for whatever reason, it is the parent's responsibility to report to the local school district to enroll and/or declare their intentions to participate in traditional home school, enroll in private, or another public school.
 FLCCA will also notify the district stating that the student has withdrawn from our school and identify the new school once family shares that school with FLCCA.